stickaround/Netric_Backend/README.md

 Once you have vagrant running the server (see Installation & Development above), navigate to the client directory and follow the instructions in READEME.md.

+## New Process in /scripts
+setup.sh
+start.sh
+test.sh - should dump to a results file in ../ for reporting

+### Jenkins